finestnothing/notes_collection/Extras/queries.md

 LIMIT 20
 ```

-## Notes that point to this file, but this file doesn't point back (unrequited)
+## Notes That Point to This File, but This File Doesn't Point Back (unrequited)

 ```dataview
 LIST